jwdevos/openbsd_firewall_ansible/README.md

 Build a basic OpenBSD firewall with Ansible

 **to do**
+* rc
+* test dhcpd config
+* netstart only if int config has changed
 * pf config
-* testing of dhcpd and pf files
+* test pf config
-* /etc/rc.conf.local goed zetten
-* start services
+* start services if shit is good
 * test
 * reboot
 * test again